top of page

 MudKit is a collection of tools that will take your Autodesk Mudbox experience to the next level.

-Increase your creative flexibility using its DynaTools (DynaSkin, DynaBool and DynaCut), Mesh Extract and Object Align features.
+Increase your creative flexibility using its DynaTools (DynaSkin, DynaBool and DynaCut), Mesh Extract, Curve Sweep and Object Align features.
 Learn More

 MudKit is Free!

-If you like MudKit, please consider buying me a coffee.
+If you like MudKit, please consider making a donation.
 Your support would be appreciated.

 LearnMore